U.S. general touts putting air controllers with Iraqi troops

 Dempsey has rejected routine use of forward air controllers, but has indicated he might recommend them for important battles where they could affect the outcome.

-Milley said he agreed with Dunford's recent comment that Russia posed the greatest threat to the United States because of its large nuclear arsenal and its behavior in recent years.
+Milley said he agreed with Dunford's recent comment that Russia posed the greatest threat to the United States because of its large nuclear arsenal and its behaviour in recent years.

 "The activity of Russia since 2008 has been very, very aggressive," he said.
 "They've attacked and invaded Georgia, they've seized the Crimea, they've attacked into the Ukraine.
 That's worrisome."